7 Key Things to Know About Google Contacts

 No sweat.
 That’s a lot of space!

 Wait . . . no, it’s not.
 We regularly run into people with far more than 25,000 contacts.
-Given that its in Google’s interests to get this data, we don’t understand the storage limit being set at 25,000.
+Given that it’s in Google’s interests to get this data, we don’t understand the storage limit being set at 25,000.

 As a side note, Google only lets you import 3000 contacts at a time.
-If you’re migrating to Google from another system (say, Outlook) and you want to export your contacts in a .csv file, keep in mind that you’ll have to manually split up the .csv into files of 3000 or less contacts before importing into Google.
+If you’re migrating to Google from another system (say, Outlook) and you want to export your contacts in a .csv file, keep in mind that you’ll have to manually split up the .csv into files of 3000 or fewer contacts before importing it into Google.

 Surprisingly, when you save a location in Google Maps, such as your friend’s house or the best Chinese restaurant in town, that does not create a new contact or add information to an existing contact.
 You don’t even have an option to manually do so.

 However, if you have a contact’s address saved in your Google Contacts, you can simply search for their name in Google Maps and their address will pop up.
 You can also reverse engineer it by searching for an address and any contact who is tied to that address will pop up.

 5. How Google Calendar Interacts with Google Contacts